RohanNagar/RohanNagar.github.io/_posts/2019-02-07-migrating-aws-sdk-version.md

 2. Use `Map<String, AttributeValue>` instead of `Item` to represent an item.
 3. Build your requests using the builder pattern and the associated SDK `Request` objects.
 Include the table name and any conditional write expectations in the requests.
-4. Update the exceptions you catch to the [new names](https://docs.aws.amazon.com/sdk-for-java/v2/migration-guide/exception-changes.html).
+4. Update the exceptions you catch to use the [new names](https://docs.aws.amazon.com/sdk-for-java/v2/migration-guide/exception-changes.html).

 Feel free to leave any comments or questions down below and I'd be happy to help!